 What is social listening?

-Social listening tools allow you to effectively listen, engage with your customers, and keep up with industry trends.
-Social listening allows you to learn about your customers in real-time by analyzing their conversations.
+A Social listening tool allows you to effectively listen, engage with your customers, and keep up with industry trends.
+Social listening allows you to learn about your customers in real time by analyzing their conversations.
 This allows you to understand your audience, be more transparent and develop a more personable relationship with them.
-As brands increase their social media presence, social listening is an excellent way of listening in on the conversations and increasing customer engagement.
+As brands increase their social media presence, social listening is an excellent way of listening in on conversations and increasing customer engagement.

 What are the benefits of social listening?